mhprompt/mhprompt.github.io/_posts/2015-12-23-painting-a-picture-of-mental-health.md

 Doing something creative and challenging that has nothing to do with computers helps to break up the concepts of work and play.

-#All it takes is just a little change of perspective
+---

-#and you begin to see a whole new world.
+##All it takes is just a little change of perspective and you begin to see a whole new world.

 Do you ever go home and still have some work problem churning in the back of your mind?
 I don't know about you, but it's not uncommon for me to untangle that